-Around Easter time we have our annual performance show where the musical theatre group, choir, guitar club, instrumental soloists and dancers perform to an invited audience of parents.
+Around Easter time we have our annual performance show where the musical theatre group, choir, school band, instrumental soloists and dancers perform to an invited audience of parents.
 Any student can be involved in this show they just need to look on the daily echo for announcements about auditions.

-In the summer term, we showcase the best musical performances to provide entertainment in out prizes and awards evenings.
+In the summer term, we showcase the best musical performances to provide entertainment in our prizes and awards evenings.
+We also attend the Embark Dance Festival in the summer term where we take some of our dancers to perform and watch others students from school within our trust to perform.

-This year we had a visiting show band perform live music to students whilst delivering some important messages about the Windrush Generation.
-Next year we are planning to have an Indie band perform live music in school whilst delivering some important messages about mental health.
+We make sure that all students have the opportunity to watch live music every year in our school with a drop down day where each year group watches live music at a different time throughout the day.
+We have previously had a visiting show band perform to students whilst delivering some important messages about the Windrush Generation.
+Last year we had an Indie band perform live music in school whilst delivering some important messages about mental health.
+This year money has been budgeted for the live music but we haven't booked it yet.